learn-co-curriculum/phase-0-css-intro-lab/README.md

 What we would really like is [something a little more jazzed up][styled]!
 Let's work towards that.
 Set the following _properties_ to specific _values_.
-Make sure to, after each update, look at your HTML in the browser to see how it has
+Make sure to, after each update, look at `index.html` in the browser to see how it has
 changed:

 - Set the `background` of the `<body>` element (whole document) to `#00b3e6` (light blue)